MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/installing-on-first-computer.md

 13. In the Installation Complete window, click Exit.

-14. Before you start Dynamics GP Utilities, check for and install the most current Dynamics GP update for Dynamics GP 2018.
+14. Before you start Dynamics GP Utilities, check for and install the most current Dynamics GP update for Dynamics GP.
 See [CustomerSource](https://mbs.microsoft.com/customersource/northamerica/GP/learning/documentation/system-requirements/dynamicsgpresource#GP2018) for the latest update information.

 > [!NOTE]
 > To start Dynamics GP Utilities, you must have appropriate privileges.
 Typically this means being prat of the Administrators group or the Power Users group.
 If you are using an operating system that has User Account Control, (UAC) enabled, you will be prompted to run the program as a user with administrative privileges.
 Refer to your operating system documentation for more information.

 15. After installing Dynamics GP and the most recent update, you can perform the following steps.

     - Start Dynamics GP Utilities.

     - Follow the instructions in the Dynamics GP Utilities windows to upgrade tables on your server, upgrade your companies, and upgrade modified forms and reports.
 See [Company data conversion](company-data-conversion.md) for more information.

     - After using Dynamics GP Utilities, you can install additional component applications on the server computer.
 See [Creating an Installation package](installation-package.md) or [Installing an additional component](additional-features-and-components-upgrade.md) for more information.